- Taxes affect how much of your hard-earned money you get to keep.

 - Approach charitable giving in the most advantageous way.
 For example, you might be better off giving appreciated stock that has been held more than one year to a charity, rather than a cash donation.
 You may get a tax deduction for the full value of the asset, and an eligible charity could sell it without incurring capital gains tax on the appreciation.

-- Think ahead to estate planning to help minimize the impact of estate taxes.
+- Think ahead to estate planning to help reduce the impact of estate taxes.
 Annual gifting is one way to reduce the value of your taxable estate.
-For 2013 the annual gift tax exclusion allows each donor to give up to $14,000 to an unlimited number of donees without paying federal gift tax.
+For 2014 the annual gift tax exclusion allows each donor to give up to $14,000 to an unlimited number of donees without paying federal gift tax.
 Over time, this is a strategy you might consider to remove assets from your taxable estate.

 The tax landscape changes frequently as rates, limits and thresholds adjust, and provisions are introduced or expire.
 An Ameriprise financial advisor, working with your tax professional, can recommend tax-efficient strategies that are customized to your individual situation, whether your assets are still growing or are already generating retirement income.